-There was no difference between the actual amount paid of employees' compensation and remuneration of directors and the amount recognized in the parent company only financial statements for the years ended December 31, 2019 and 2018.
+There was no difference between the actual amount paid of employees' compensation and remuneration of directors and the amount recognized in the parent company only financial statements for the years ended December 31, 2020 and 2019.

-Information on the employees' compensation and remuneration of directors resolved by the Company's board of directors for the years ended December 31, 2020 and 2019 is available at the Market Observation Post System website of the Taiwan Stock Exchange.
+Information on the employees' compensation and remuneration of directors resolved by the consolidated company's board of directors for the years ended December 31, 2021 and 2020 is available at the Market Observation Post System website of the Taiwan Stock Exchange.

-26. Income Tax
+27. Income Tax